Why Republic of Ireland car buyers should import from Northern Ireland and NOT Mainland UK.

 Finding Us & Collection Service

-John Mulholland Motors are located in Randalstown County Antrim (20 mins north of Belfast) and Campsie which is 10 minutes from Derry City, close to the Donegal border.
+John Mulholland Motors are located in Randalstown County Antrim (just 20 mins north of Belfast).

 If you need any help on how best to get to either of our showrooms via public transport or if you need directions just give us a call and we will guide you in.